steveklebanoff/hardhat-typescript-template/README.md

 In one terminal run `yarn buidler node`

-Then in another run `npm run test -- --network localhost`
+Then in another run `yarn run test -- --network localhost`

 Notes:

 - When running with this `localhost` option, you get a gas report but may not get good callstacks
 - See [here](https://github.com/cgewecke/eth-gas-reporter#installation-and-config) for how to configure the gas usage report.

-### Run Coverage Report for Tests

-`npm run coverage`

 Notes:

-- running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `yarn buidler clean` followed by `npm run build` before re-running tests
+- running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `yarn buidler clean` followed by `yarn run build` before re-running tests
 - the branch coverage is 75%

 ### Deploy to Ethereum